Riverside Nursing Home Abuse Attorneys

 Contact the Riverside personal injury lawyers of Bisnar Chase now at 949-203-3814 for a FREE consultation concerning your case.

 What is Elder Abuse?

-Attorney Brian Chase defines what constitutes as elder abuse and how to spot it before it affects your loved one.
+Attorney Brian Chase defines what constitutes as elder abuse and why it's on the rise.

 Elder abuse is a term referring to any knowing, intentional, or negligent act by a caregiver or any other person that causes harm or a serious risk of harm to a vulnerable older adult.

 There are thousands of seniors who are neglected, abused and exploited each year.
 These victims are often frail, medicated and/or incapable of caring for or protecting themselves.
 Examples of nursing home abuse that can occur at any Riverside care facility include:

 - Physical abuse: It is illegal to inflict injury or pain on an elderly patient.
 These types of cases may involve the slapping, pushing, hitting, restraining or kicking of seniors.

 - Sexual abuse: Sexual abuse cases include all forms of unwanted sexual contact.
 It is important that nursing homes run backgrounds checks on their potential employees to ensure residents' safety.